BalaM314/BalaM314/README.md

 * Backend development / systems programming with TypeScript or Javascript and NodeJS
 * Frontend development with Typescript, Javascript, HTML, CSS, and React/JSX
 * Game development with Typescript, Java
+* Blue team (cybersecurity)

+## Accomplishments

+* I have designed, built, deployed, and maintained (from scratch) a website and full stack application that managed registrations and automatically generated printouts for a large event. (closed source)
+* I have succesfully defended a production server network from a cyberattack (DDoS).

 ## Large Projects
-* I have designed, built, deployed, and maintained (from scratch) a website and full stack application that managed registrations and automatically generated printouts for a large event. (closed source)
 * [Untitled Electron Game](https://balam314.github.io/Untitled-Electron-Game/): Factory building game in the alpha stage.
 * [mlogx](https://github.com/BalaM314/mlogx): A transpiler for Mindustry Logic.
 * [CancerStop](https://cancerstop.dev/): A quick reference guide to information on different cancers, made with [@Vedanth-Ramji](https://github.com/Vedanth-Ramji) under the guidance of Dr. Natarajan from [Queromatics](https://www.queromatics.org/)